 The main streets for shopping in Rome are Via del Corso, Via Condotti, Via del Babbuino and Via Frattina, all located in the heart of the historic centre, very close to world-famous attractions such as the Spanish Steps, the Colosseum or the Pantheon, all imbued with festive cheerful atmosphere.

-Being in Rome on Christmas holidays is a unique chance to admire the Eternal City from a magical point ad view, but also to buy nice gifts for your close family and friends!
+Being in Rome on Christmas holidays is a unique chance to admire the Eternal City from a magical point of view, but also to buy nice gifts for your close family and friends!
 And if you want to buy something nice for yourself, you may rely on one of our personal shopper for a 3-hours shopping tour in the city center.

 Obviously, Christmas markets in Rome cannot compete with those in Austria, Belgium or Poland, but they’re still very characteristic and worth visiting.
 Christmas markets attract thousands of visitors and tourists each year, and even if they’re not that big they are certainly embellished by the stunning surrounding monuments and squares of Rome.